How to Generate PDF Dynamically in C# using IronPDF

 How Do You Handle Memory Usage During Batch Processing?

 Implement disposal patterns to release resources promptly.
 Use memory streams instead of file operations for temporary storage.
 Configure garbage collection for server workloads.
 Limit concurrent operations with SemaphoreSlim or similar throttling mechanisms.
 Monitor memory usage with performance counters.
 Consider chunking large datasets into smaller batches.
 Compress output PDFs to reduce storage requirements.
-Review performance optimization guides for additional strategies, including linearization for web delivery.
+Review performance optimization guides for additional strategies.

 What Performance Metrics Should You Monitor?

 Track PDF generation time per document to identify bottlenecks.
 Monitor memory consumption during peak loads.
 Measure CPU utilization across rendering operations.
 Log failed generations with error details for troubleshooting.
 Calculate throughput as documents per minute.
-Watch disk I/O for storage constraints.
+Watch storage throughput for capacity constraints.
 Monitor network latency when rendering external URLs.
 Set up alerts for rendering timeouts or memory pressure.
 Use custom logging to capture detailed metrics.
-Implement performance monitoring across your PDF generation pipeline.

 How Do You Create Interactive PDF Forms Dynamically?